 My personal experience with university shows that if you work hard, you can do just about anything.
 I worked full-time over every summer and I worked part-time during every school year.
 I worked incredibly hard and budgeted my money to pay for school.

-Maybe my summers were a little less fun then some of my friends, however graduating with little to no debt was worth it to me.
-Graduating and being able to start working towards my future immediately.
-My excitement is next level!
+Maybe my summers were a little less fun than some of my friends, but graduating with less debt was well worth it.
+Graduating and being able to start working towards my future immediately was very exciting for me.

 My big secret?
 Budget.
 Learn to budget and prioritize.
 Here's another Student Speak blog post with a few financial tips.